Element-centric clustering comparison unifies overlaps and hierarchy: Applications

 \subsection{Element-centric comparisons reveal insights into how K-means clusterings differ}

-Beyond serving as a global measure of clustering similarity, our \ourmeasure\ also provides detailed insights into how clusterings differ, in contrast to other measures.
-Consider an illustrative example from K-means clustering shown in \figref{fig:elementwise}{a}; $19$ clusters were randomly placed in a square with a randomly selected arrangement (Gaussian blob, anisotropic blob, circle, or spiral) and size (see SI, section S5.2).
-K-means has difficulty when the predefined clusters overlap or when circularly arranged \cite{Jain2010kmeans}.
+Beyond serving as a global measure of clustering similarity, our element-centric similarity also provides detailed insights into how clusterings differ, in contrast to other measures.
+Consider an illustrative example from K-means clustering shown in \figref{fig:elementwise}{a} and detailed in the SI, Section S3.1; $19$ clusters were randomly placed in a square with a randomly selected arrangement (Gaussian blob, anisotropic blob, circle, or spiral) and size.
+K-means has difficulty when the predefined clusters overlap or are circularly arranged \cite{Jain2010kmeans}.
 This difficulty can be explicitly quantified by calculating the average element-wise similarity between the predefined clustering and $100$ uncovered clusterings (\figref{fig:elementwise}{b}).
-We then calculate the frustration by ..; the average of all pair-wise comparisons between the $100$ uncovered clusterings reveal data points that are consistently grouped into similar clusters or are assigned to drastically different clusters (\figref{fig:elementwise}{c}).
+The element-wise frustration, found by averaging over all pair-wise comparisons between the $100$ uncovered clusterings, reveals data points that are consistently grouped into similar clusters or are assigned to drastically different clusters (\figref{fig:elementwise}{c}).
+The combination of similarity and frustration identifies specific elements which are consistently grouped into an incorrect cluster (\figref{fig:elementwise}{b,c}: high error, low frustration), or those elements which K-means cannot consistently decide on a grouping (\figref{fig:elementwise}{b,c}: low error, high frustration).

-We also present a real-world example of handwriting recognition \cite{Alimoglu1996digits} (\figref{fig:elementwise}{d} and SI, section S5.3).
+We also present a real-world example of handwriting recognition \cite{Alimoglu1996digits} (\figref{fig:elementwise}{d} and SI, Section S3.2).
 The same procedure reveals that some clusters of digits are correctly and consistently identified (``0''), while the error mostly results from incorrect grouping of other digit clusters (``9'', ``8'', and ``1''; \figref{fig:elementwise}{e}).
-Element-wise clustering frustration shows that there are some digits which cannot be consistently classified (``3'' and ``8'', \figref{fig:elementwise}{f}), while some errors are regularly made (``1'' and ``9'').
+Element-wise frustration shows that there are some digits that cannot be consistently classified (``3'' and ``8'', \figref{fig:elementwise}{f}), while some errors are regularly made (``1'' and ``9'').
 The extreme examples of these two types of error are shown in \figref{fig:elementwise}{g}.